zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/etcd-consul-recovery.md

 description: Etcd Disaster Recovery
 ---

-PX-Enterprise requires a key-value database like etcd or consul to store its metadata and configuration.
+{{< pxEnterprise >}} requires a key-value database like etcd or consul to store its metadata and configuration.
 This key-value database is a critical component for smooth functioning of Portworx.
 This page describes how to configure a resilient and highly available etcd cluster and recovery procedures in an event of an etcd disaster.

 ### Recovering Portworx keys in etcd/consul